 Investments in JVs and associates decreased since 30 April 2021 due to the acquisition of the remaining 50% in the Certisure Group, which provides insurance broking and administrative services, and changed the equity accounted investment to a wholly owned subsidiary.
 2 Grain inventory is higher than the previous year due to more grain volumes carried on the balance sheet.
 Higher Safex prices and the mix of commodities also contributed to a higher inventory value.
-Whole goods inventory levels decreased 2022.
-The total exposure per tonne is due to high demand and a slower supply chain, which led to shortages on some product categories.
-A higher raisin intake of R76 million compared to the previous vear balance should also be noted.
+Whole goods inventory levels decreased due to high demand and a slower supply chain, which led to shortages on some product categories.
+A higher raisin intake of R76 million compared to the previous year balance should also be noted.